Xilinx/VMC_Help/HDL/mcode/README.md

 ```

 An enable is inferred instead of a reset because the conditional
-assignment of persistent state variable `r1` is to a non-constant value,
+assignment of persistent state variable r1 is to a non-constant value,
-`r1 + a`.
+r1 + a.

 If there were three branches in the conditional assignment of persistent
-state variable `r1`, the enable signal would not be inferred.
+state variable r1, the enable signal would not be inferred.
 The
 following M-code illustrates the case where there are three branches in
-the conditional assignment of persistent state variable `r1` and the
+the conditional assignment of persistent state variable r1 and the
 enable signal is not inferred:

 ``` pre